 Outside Course Work- It is the intent of the Administration and Student Services Department to provide LHS students an opportunity to use outside credit as a means of enhancing curricular offerings (Advanced classes not offered at LHS), of attaining dual credit (Simultaneous High School and College Credit), and/or of recovering credit missed by failing classes (Maximum 4).
-E2020 credits are not considered outside credits, but are credits awarded by Lebanon High School.
-Any additional outside credits beyond the four (4) would need to receive approval from the building principal on an individual basis.
+Plato credits and Summer School credits taken through Indiana Online are not considered outside credits, but are credits awarded by Lebanon High School.
+Any LHS student wishing to attempt outside course work for any of the above reasons should contact his/her school counselor to secure permission prior to enrolling in any outside course.
+A student requesting additional credits beyond the maximum of four would need to receive prior approval from the building principal on an individual basis.